If you are investigating Ubuntu system monitoring, you’ll want to make sure that you check the following steps to insure the best possible results...

 As the leader of open-source software development and distribution, Linux’s history and growing importance is knowledge of second nature to those in IT.
 Linux is the leading operating system on servers and for that reason, it makes sense Linux server monitoring has become one of the best ways to ensure your systems are operating at peak performance.
 Monitoring Linux servers requires a proactive approach that adds value to the greater IT organization.
 Here are a few techniques that will provide insight into the operational status of your Linux servers and ensure you are efficiently monitoring them.

-Keep your servers properly organized
+Keep your Linux servers properly organized

 In order to keep things organized between servers and networks, it is important to categorize your infrastructure in a way that can be easily viewed and accessed.
 One way of doing this is to group servers by business process and display their status using simple 'traffic lights' to all users.
 Once you are aware of server health, it is easier to use logical and functional maps that give quick reference to network configuration methods.

-Prioritize your server monitoring commands
+Prioritize your Linux server monitoring commands

 The best way of becoming a top-notch Linux sysadmin and having full oversight into Linux servers is by mastering the most important Linux commands.
 While GUI programs can offer much of the information provided by shell commands, Linux GUIs take up valuable resources that can be utilized elsewhere.
 If you are faced with an endless amount of Linux commands to keep track of, be sure to learn the details of the following commands and place them at the top of your priority list: